lightbasenl/scaffold/README.md

 This setup includes eslint rules for accessibility.

-Included in the `package.json` are a few [Reach UI](https://reacttraining.com/reach-ui/) components, that provide accessible primitives for components many projects require.
+Included in the `package.json` are a few libraries that provide accessible primitives for components many projects require.

+### react-focus-on
+For creating accessible modals and more.
+### @reach/skip-nav
+For creating a "Skip to main content" button for screen reader users.

 ## Animations